-Just three short years ago this week, the FABB blog was highlighting the unfair treatment bicycling and pedestrian facilities were given in the aftermath of one of the top three snowstorms in the region’s history.
+Just six short years ago this week, the FABB blog was highlighting the unfair treatment bicycling and pedestrian facilities were given in the aftermath of one of the top three snowstorms in the region’s history.
 In early February 2016, Fairfax County was still digging out from the Snowzilla blizzard of mid-January.
 The storm dumped up to three feet of snow in some parts of the DC Metro region, and Dulles International Airport scored it the second greatest snowstorm on record there with 29.3 inches.

 Of course, FABB was appreciative of the hard work of VDOT road crews to clear roads and enable the county to resume functioning in the storm’s aftermath.
 At the time, however, bikers and walkers still faced uncleared trails and sidewalks along with huge mounds of pushed snow obstructing intersections.
 The compacted and slow-to-melt piles of pushed snow blocked bicycle and pedestrian access to other parts of the transportation network, such as the Wiehle Metro station, and made observing oncoming traffic extremely difficult.
 FABB was able to express appreciation to NovaParks and Reston Association, which had devoted resources to clearing snow from the W&OD Trail and over 50 miles of RA trails, setting a great example for VDOT and others.